iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 </div>

-Some solutions to mitigate this include recency weighting [9] or using prioritized experience replay [10], however, weight resets offer a theoretically parameter free way to fix this.
+Some solutions to mitigate this include recency weighting <d-cite key="https://doi.org/10.48550/arxiv.1910.02208"></d-cite> or using prioritized experience replay <d-cite key="https://doi.org/10.48550/arxiv.1511.05952"></d-cite>, however, weight resets offer a theoretically parameter free way to fix this.
 If weights are trained from scratch at every step then all prior observations will have equal influence.

 In practice, weight resets are a bit more complicated.
 Ideally, we retrain the model from scratch after each observation.
 Unfortunately this isn’t realistic (on my computer).
 This leaves us with two decisions:

 1. Select a reset frequency.
 2. Decide what to reset.

 Resetting often will prevent primacy bias but this requires a high replay ratio.
-This trade-off is discussed in detail in the follow up work "Sample-Efficient Reinforcement Learning by Breaking the Replay Ratio Barrier" [3] published at ICLR in 2023.
+This trade-off is discussed in detail in the follow up work "Sample-Efficient Reinforcement Learning by Breaking the Replay Ratio Barrier" <d-cite key="d'oro2022sampleefficient"></d-cite> published at ICLR in 2023.
 In particular, a heatmap is shared showing the trade-off between data and computation budget on a dynamic motion control problem:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">